6 Min Read

 She’s now working hard to fix what she broke and has a long road ahead.

-A midlife crisis can be tumultuous for the person experiencing it and everyone around them.
+A midlife crisis is tumultuous for the person experiencing it and everyone around them.

-- Righting the wrongs and fixing all that’s been destroyed can be done, but it will take a lot of work, time, and patience.
+Righting the wrongs and fixing all that’s been destroyed can be done, but it will take a lot of work, time, patience, and behavior changes.
 And apologies.

-If you recognize that you may be headed toward a midlife crisis (or are already in one) – a recognition that’s rare but can happen – the best way to avoid regrets is to get help.
+If you recognize that you may be headed toward a midlife crisis (or are already in one), the best way to avoid regrets is to get help.

 Looking for More?
 Check Out These Articles